lanaelsanyoura/DLaaS-Getting-StartedTutorial/README.md

 tar xvf cifar-10-python.tar.gz
 rm cifar-10-python.tar.gz
 ```
+or

+Download all the data from this link `https://ibm.box.com/s/5ss0adenqf4dow9bqynb687cuu1oh79q`

 ### Step 1: Upload the dataset to your bucket:

 ```
 aws --endpoint-url=https://s3-api.us-geo.objectstorage.softlayer.net --profile my_profile s3 cp cifar10/  s3://$bucket_name/cifar10 --recursive
 ```
+(optional) You could verify if the data is successfully uploaded using this comand.

+`aws --endpoint-url=https://s3-api.us-geo.objectstorage.softlayer.net --profile my_profile s3 ls s3://$bucket_name/cifar10`

 ### Step 2: Edit your manifest file, e.g., `pytorch-cifar.yml`
+You can donwload the template from `https://ibm.box.com/s/j5bdj1ymvyn24tulshodakl2qqnygvrt`

 This yaml file should hold all the information needed for executing the job, including what bucket, ml framework, and computing instance to use.

 #### 2.1.
 Copy the template manifest:
+Get your compy from the template.

 ```
 cp pytorch-cifar-template.yml my-pytorch-cifar.yml